-- You must apply for a work permit within seven days of employing a young person.
-This applies even if you're employing your own child to work in the family business and regardless of whether they will be paid a wage.
-The permits are free of charge. - Have a child protection policy in place. - Complete a risk assessment and inform the young person and their parents of all the risks. - Ensure that the young person receives a break of one hour after four hours' working. - Ensure that the young person receives a two-week holiday free from work - in their school holidays. - Ensure that all young people are properly dressed and shod for the work they do, eg. wearing reflective or lightcoloured clothing if they deliver newspapers on winter evenings.
+- Apply for a work permit.
+This applies even if they're employing their own child to work in the family business and regardless of whether the young person will be paid a wage.
+The permits are free of charge. - Complete a risk assessment and inform the young person and their parent or carer.

+- Ensure that the young person receives a break of one hour after four hours working. - Ensure that the young person receives a two-week holiday free from work in their school holidays. - Ensure that all young people are properly dressed and shod for the work they do, for instance, by wearing reflective clothing when delivering newspapers on winter evenings, so they can be seen.

-You can find more information on laws around employing young people, guidance on completing risk assessments and/or apply for a work permit at: manchester.gov.uk/youngworkers or you can call 0161 245 7171.
+There's more information, including about the separate rules that apply if the young person will be working in entertainment, modelling or paid sporting activities at: manchester.gov.uk/youngworkers or you can call 0161 245 7171.